Carson, Letterman, and Stewart: Three Early Failures and the Lessons Learned From Them

 The David Letterman Show aired every morning on NBC, running for four months in 1980.
 Letterman was a standup turned writer/actor who was hired by NBC to replace the low rated game shows that were airing at the time.
 The show followed a similar format to the Tonight Show — monologue, sketch, and interviews.

-Why it was cancelled
+Why it was canceled

 The David Letterman Show was a critical success, but it was a ratings failure.
 The morning show’s cancellation had less to do with figuring out Letterman’s identity and more to do with discovering where and when his personality fit.
 Letterman’s sardonic character only worked at night, something NBC realized when Letterman went on to host Late Night.
 Morning shows needed glee (however fake), not irony.
 Letterman’s morning show failed because there weren’t enough morning viewers watching.
 So NBC went back to airing game shows.